dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 *DocFX* can be used in a Continuous Integration environment.

 Most build systems do not checkout the branch that is being built, but use a `detached head` for the specific commit.
-DocFX needs the the branch name to implement the `View Source` link in the API documentation.
+DocFX needs the branch name to implement the `View Source` link in the API documentation.

 Setting the environment variable `DOCFX_SOURCE_BRANCH_NAME` tells DocFX which branch name to use.